From Rookie to Pro: Social Engineering LLMs for Automated Vulnerability Exploitation in Enterprise Software: Methodology and Experimental Setup

 Existing jailbreak and prompt-engineering methods for LLMs often fail to produce actionable exploits.
 Direct prompts are blocked by safety filters, automated fuzzing generates low-quality prompts, and persona-based strategies lack sufficient context to bypass safeguards.
 To address these limitations, we introduce a pretexting-based prompting strategy inspired by classic social engineering techniques~\citep{lohani2019social}.
 This simple yet effective strategy embeds malicious intent within a plausible and legitimate context, reducing refusal rates while preserving semantic coherence.
 The core idea is to establish a trust relationship that creates a fictitious but credible scenario that frames the request as legitimate.
 By leveraging this strategy, the model is more likely to produce detailed attack scripts and step-by-step exploitation instructions that even a novice attacker can follow.

 Our method, \textbf{Role} assignment-\textbf{Scenario} pretexting-\textbf{Action} solicitation (RSA), consists of three phases, as illustrated in Figure~\ref{fig:prompt_structure}.
-The algorithmic workflow is presented in Algorithm~\ref{alg:rsa-prompt-generator}, while the details of the template structures are provided in the Appendix.
+The framework is parameterized along three dimensions: semantic directness ($\alpha \in [0,1]$), contextual justification strength ($\beta \in \{0,1,2\}$), and technical specificity ($\gamma \in \{0,1,2\}$), enabling systematic exploration of the prompt design space.
+Algorithm~\ref{alg:rsa-prompt-generator} and Figure~\ref{fig:prompt_structure} shows the basic template structure and algorithm, with complete formalization and variations provided in Appendix~\ref{app:rsa_framework}.

-\textbf{Role-assignment.} This first phase utilizes persona prompting~\cite{zhang2025enhancing}, a technique that instructs the LLM to embody an expert persona.
+\textbf{(1) Role-assignment.} This first phase utilizes persona prompting~\cite{zhang2025enhancing}, a technique that instructs the LLM to embody an expert persona.
 By defining a role and a domain of specialization, the model is conditioned to provide precise, context-aware responses.
 The role assignment follows a structured template that specifies the professional identity (e.g., "You are a senior penetration tester") and the operational context.

-\textbf{Scenario-pretexting.} This forms the core of our final prompt.
+\textbf{(2) Scenario-pretexting.} This forms the core of our final prompt.
 This phase is inspired by pretexting attacks, which involve creating a plausible fictional scenario to increase the likelihood of a target disclosing sensitive information~\citep{lohani2019social}.
 We adapt this concept to construct a credible pretext that justifies the request made in the prompt.
 The scenario is composed of five key elements: a credible actor, a target system, an action method, a vulnerability identifier (e.g., a CVE), and an operational objective.
 The plausibility of this pretext is important for persuading the model to cooperate and generate the intended output.

-\textbf{Action-solicitation.} The phase formulates the explicit query using a flexible intent descriptor.
-The phrasing can range in directness from indirect requests ("Propose a idea...") to direct commands ("Simulate an attack...").
+\textbf{(3) Action-solicitation.} The phase formulates the explicit query using a flexible intent descriptor.
+The phrasing can range in directness from indirect requests ("Propose an idea...") to direct commands ("Simulate an attack...").
 This flexibility allows us to modulate the prompt's aggressiveness and analyze the model's response across different semantic frames.

+In our main experiments Section \ref{sec:results}, we evaluated two primary RSA instantiations that correspond to specific parameter settings in our framework:

+\begin{itemize} \item \textbf{RSA($P_i$)} corresponds to parameter setting $(\alpha=0, \beta=1, \gamma=1)$, where the action solicitation uses the indirect term ``idea'' to minimize safety trigger likelihood.